 Participation: The biggest reason why students fail to complete a math class is due to poor participation.
 If you put off working on math during the week, and you wait until the deadline, you will find it very difficult to finish the work and get caught up.
 Plan to spend at least one hour every day working on trigonometry.
 You will most likely need two or three hours almost every day.
-You will be REQUIRED to watch all of the videos provided so you get the direct instruction you need and this will become part of your course grade.
+You are REQUIRED to watch all of the videos provided so you get the direct instruction you need.
 If you are someone who finds it hard to get motivated to do work then this is not the class for you.
 It will take daily discipline to complete trigonometry online.
 There will be deadlines each week for all tasks.
 Meeting deadlines each week is a critical part of being successful.